nicolasduchateau/CMR-imageDataAlignment/README.md

 ------------------------------------------------------------------------------------------------------------------------
 **COPYRIGHT NOTICE:**

-Post-processing / spatiotemporal alignment / population statistics on cardiac MRI data (delayed enhancement) (c) 2022 Nicolas Duchateau
+Post-processing & spatial alignment on cardiac MRI data (delayed enhancement) (c) 2022 Nicolas Duchateau

 This code is made open-access.
 Comments and bug reports are welcome, as well as feedback on its possible improvements.